What Causes Mental Illness? Genetics, Environment, Risk Factors

 - lifestyle considerations like substance use and risk-taking

-To be sure, extreme adversity in one's environment can be a cause or contributing factor of mental illness.
+To be sure, extreme adversity in one's environment can be a cause or contributing factor to mental illness.
 Still, the picture is complex.
-Take post-traumatic stress disorder (PTSD), for example.
+Take posttraumatic stress disorder (PTSD), for example.
 To develop PTSD, someone must experience, either directly or vicariously, a trauma, and the person must be biologically/genetically predisposed to developing PTSD.
 Otherwise, everyone exposed to trauma would develop PTSD, and this isn't the case.

 Risk Factors of Mental Illness